PapiLer/Reforestation/README.md

-## Where do sheep go to get their hair cut?
-The baa-baa shop.
+## I decided to sell my Hoover… well it was just collecting dust.